-Disability Statement: City Tech complies with all provisions of the Americans with Disabilities Act and makes
+Disability Statement: City Tech complies with all provisions of the Americans with Disabilities Act and makes class.
+It is best to do this at the beginning of the course.

-If you have a documented disability that requires academic accommodations, please see me in private so that we can discuss the accommodations that you need in this class so I can make the appropriate arrangements.
-It is best to do this at the beginning of the course, whether you choose to use the accommodation or not.
+If you have a documented disability that requires academic accommodations, please see me in private so that we can discuss the accommodations that you need in this handbook for new students called "The Companion."
+You can find your copy here: